 Most companies have some degree of bureaucracy.
 Egos and competing initiatives are ever-present.
 To navigate these interpersonal pitfalls, designers need to lean on their soft skills and practice workplace diplomacy.
 Humility and a willingness to collaborate are essential.
 Knowing when to be deferential or double down is key.
 Active listening is the mark of true professionalism.

-A sponsor is someone in senior management who invests in their protege’s progress and advocates on their behalf.
-There are many occasions in which a sponsor is useful.
+An advocate is someone in senior management who invests in their protege’s progress and advocates on their behalf.
+There are many occasions in which an advocate is useful.
 For example, a designer may have an idea that will increase profits but a decision-maker proves hard to convince.
-In such a situation, a sponsor might speak to the decision-maker and articulate the value of the designer’s idea from a different angle.
+In such a situation, an advocate might speak to the decision-maker and articulate the value of the designer’s idea from a different angle.

 5. Join a Startup